ilanschnell/bitarray/README.rst

 * The bit endianness can be specified for each bitarray object, see below.
 * Sequence methods: slicing (including slice assignment and deletion), operations ``+``, ``*``, ``+=``, ``*=``, the ``in`` operator, ``len()``
-* Fast methods for encoding and decoding variable bit length prefix codes
+* Fast methods for encoding and decoding variable bit length prefix codes.
 * Bitwise operations: ``~``, ``&``, ``|``, ``^``, ``<<``, ``>>`` (as well as
   their in-place versions ``&=``, ``|=``, ``^=``, ``<<=``, ``>>=``).
-* Sequential search
 * Packing and unpacking to other binary data formats, e.g. ``numpy.ndarray``.
+* Bitarray objects support the buffer protocol (both importing and exporting buffers).
+* ``frozenbitarray`` objects which are hashable
 * Pickling and unpickling of bitarray objects.
-* Bitarray objects support the buffer protocol (both importing and exporting buffers)
-* ``frozenbitarray`` objects which are hashable
+* Sequential search
-* Extensive test suite with round 400 unittests
+* Extensive test suite with over 400 unittests.
 * Utility module ``bitarray.util``:

   * conversion to hexadecimal string